- April 03, 1967

 Mark Skaife is one of the most successful racing drivers ever in Australia.
 He is a five-time champion in the Australian Touring Car Championship and V8 Supercars Championship, and a six-time winner of Bathurst 1000, the greatest Australian race.
 Skaife wasn't successful just in touring car races, as he also won the Australian Drivers' Championship three times.

 He retired from full-time racing in 2008, staying in motorsport as a commentator and a presenter for different TV channels.

-Mark Skaife aka ’King Of The Mountain’, was born on 3rd of April 1967 in Gosford, New South Wales.
-As a son of Russell Skaife, well-known touring cars driver, Mark was involved in motorsport since his childhood but started to compete relatively late.
+Born in April 1967 in Gosford, New South Wales, as a son of well-known racer Russell Skaife, Mark was involved in motorsport since his childhood but started to compete relatively late.
 Mark made his first steps in karts racing before moving into cars racing in 1984 when he drove Holden Torana at Amamo Park.

 Debut at 1987 Bathurst 1000

 In 1985 and 1986, Mark was vice-champion in the New South Wales Ford Laser Series, but in 1986, he won the Victorian Series.
 Progress has continued in 1987 when Mark won the title of the Australian 2.0 litre Touring Cars Championship and for the first time finished Bathurst 1000 race, taking 19th position.

 Driving a Nissan Skyline, assembled by Gibson Motor Sport, during the 1988 season Skaife competed in the selected events, but failed to finish both Sandown 500 and Bathurst 1000.
 In the following year, he was already well-experienced racer and drove Nissan Gibson team’s third car in four races of Australian Touring Cars Championship.
 He assured his first Sandown victory that year and scored a podium finish in A class at Bathurst.